parse-community/docs/_includes/android/users.md

 1. The user is shown the Twitter login dialog.
 2. The user authenticates via Twitter, and your app receives a callback.
-3. Our SDK receives the Twitter data and saves it to a `%{ParseUser}`.
+3. Our SDK receives the Twitter data and saves it to a `ParseUser`.
 If it's a new user based on the Twitter handle, then that user is created.
 4. Your `LogInCallback` is called with the user.

 In order to display the Twitter login dialogs and activities, the current `Context` must be provided (often, the current context is `this` when calling `logIn()` from within the `Activity`) as we have done above.

 ### Twitter Linking

-If you want to associate an existing `%{ParseUser}` with a Twitter account, you can link it like so:
+If you want to associate an existing `ParseUser` with a Twitter account, you can link it like so:

 ```java
 if (!ParseTwitterUtils.isLinked(user)) {